Start9Labs/service-pipeline/README.md

 Check out the specification [here](https://start9.com/latest/developer-docs/specification/js-procedure).

 ## Support
 Have a question?
 Need a hand?
-Please jump into our [Community Channels](https://start9.com/latest/about/contact) for general questions, or our [Matrix Community Dev Channel](https://matrix.to/#/#community-dev:matrix.start9labs.com) for development assistance.
+Please jump into our [Community](https://community.start9.com), or our [Matrix Community Dev Channel](https://matrix.to/#/#community-dev:matrix.start9labs.com).

 ## FAQ